-In exceptional circumstances, partial exemptions can be given for previous research training which can be used to satisfy the requirements in order to allow submission of the thesis but would not count towards either the certificate or diploma.
+In exceptional circumstances, partial exemptions can be given for previous research training that can be used to satisfy the requirements in order to allow submission of the thesis, but these would not count towards either the Certificate or Diploma.

 Part-time and off-campus students

-Part-time and students based outside the Hull campus have the opportunity to attend the annual week long Easter School or Summer School, which will give them the opportunity to undertake a number of modules in some basic but key areas.
+Part-time and students based outside the Hull campus have the opportunity to attend the annual week-long May School, which will allow them to undertake a number of modules face-to-face in key areas.
 Eligible students will be contacted in advance with further information.
-Any enquiries regarding the school are welcome by contacting us at firstname.lastname@example.org.
+Any enquiries regarding the school are welcome by contacting us at email@example.com.

-Some PGTS modules are self-directed or distance taught and are therefore potentially available to all research students regardless of their location.
+Some PGTS modules are self-directed or distance taught, such as the ‘Negotiated Learning’ module, or ‘Career Management for Research Students’, and are therefore available to all research students regardless of their location.

 Each student is formally assessed on each module.
-The exact form of assessment is decided by the person responsible for that module.
-In the spirit of the scheme, assessment should be formative: it attempts to give you feedback on how much you have learned and understood rather than merely generate a result.
+The exact form of assessment is decided by the module leader.
+In the spirit of the scheme, assessment should be formative: it attempts to give you feedback on how much you have learned and understood, rather than merely generate a result.
 Assessment methods include coursework, class or independent exercises, extended essays, formal reports, and examinations.
-Assessment of candidates within the PGTS is expected to allow them to demonstrate how the material has been incorporated into their personal research.
+Assessment of candidates within the PGTS is expected to allow them to demonstrate how the material has been incorporated into their own research.

 In order to be eligible to submit assignments for assessment, candidates must have attended and actively participated in at least 80% of the teaching sessions.